sag111/COVID-19-tweets-Russia/README.md

 ``class all_about_covid - combines 4 classes: potential_covid_high_confidence, potential_covid_low_confidence, had_covid_high_confidence, and had_covid_low_confidence``

-This step is presented in jupyter notebook ``./notebooks/Fine-tuning_a_pre-trained_Language_Model.ipynb``
+This step is presented in jupyter notebook ``./notebooks/Fine-tuning_a_pre-trained_Language_Model.ipynb`` Before running the notebook, you need to download the data and place them in a folder ```./date/```.

 Results
 ---